arbindb1/Odin/README.md

      #### align item
      - align item is the flex property used to set positioning of items in cross axis.
      - it also have align-self property to define individual positioning of an item.

+     align-item:stretch is default value of align-item which streaches the content to distribute the content size evenly.